 The research is being conducted by Deborah Swinglehurst, Nina Fudge, Sarah Collins, Celia Roberts and Alison Thomson.

-Deborah is a Clinical Reader and NIHR Clinician Scientist in the Centre for Primary Care and Public Health at Queen Mary University of London.
+Deborah is Professor of Primary Care and NIHR Clinician Scientist in the Centre for Primary Care and Public Health at Queen Mary University of London.
 Deborah is the Principal Investigator for APOLLO-MM.
 This project builds on her research experience exploring interfaces between medicine, social science and linguistics with a focus on the importance of language and social interaction in shaping health care practices, organisational routines and health policy.
 Deborah’s research interests also include meanings of ‘quality’ in health care; the role of electronic patient records in shaping clinical consultations and organisational routines in primary care; exploring ‘hidden’ work in the delivery of primary care; and interdisciplinary working in life sciences.
 Deborah combines her academic work with clinical work as a General Practitioner.
 She is an experienced qualitative researcher and educator in professional and higher education settings.

 Nina is a Research Associate in the Centre for Primary Care and Public Health at Queen Mary University of London.
 She will be taking a lead role in collection, management, analysis and interpretation of data for APOLLO-MM.
 Nina is an experienced social scientist with an interest in the use of ethnographic methods for understanding health care and research practices.
 Her PhD (King’s College London) investigated implicit claims within health policy that involving patients and the public in the work of professionals will empower patients, create new forms of knowledge and transform relations between patients and professionals.
 Her research interests include long-term conditions, in particular stroke, practices of citizen and patient participation in health systems, the role of patients in research implementation, and concepts and practices of knowledge production in biomedical research.